 The final part of this exercise is to look at the words you chose and envision the spouse in the imaginary couple.
 What 3 things would your current partner need to change to become the spouse that is in your vision?
 And what 3 things would you need to change to become the partner you idealize?
 What is standing in your way of being that partner?
 What do you need to add or subtract to become that person you see?
 It is important to write down what you find.
 The writing may seem silly but it really does cement your vision when you put it onto paper.

 Below you will find a list of some of the words that I have collected over the past 15 years in my work with engaged couples.
 Many people used the same words and I found that “happy” is the most used adjective.
 Happy means different things to each of us but it seems to be that happiness is a universal hope for our lives.
 I continue to keep this list of words and when I started I believed I would find a shift in definitions between generations.
 However, I have not found any differences between my Millennial, Gen X or Boomer couples.
 Again – happy seems be a universal goal.

 I am hopeful that this exercise will help you in envisioning your own ideal couple.
 Maybe you will start a conversation with your partner about where you want to be in 5 or 10 years.
 Perhaps it will add some curiosity, generosity and direction to your relationship.
 If you find you need any help with goal setting in your relationship please call for a free consultation.
-I can be reached at www.CouplesCounselingBoulder.com.
+You can find more information about individual counseling here.